-- Policy-based: In this approach, policies are formed in such a way to maximize the rewards for every action in every state
+- Policy-based: In this approach, policies are formed in such a way as to maximize the rewards for every action in every state.

-The decision making in reinforcement learning in sequential, and there are no supervisors involved.
+The decision-making in reinforcement learning is sequential, and no supervisors are involved.
 Time plays a pivotal role in the decision-making process.

 Top Machine Learning Algorithms

-Now that we have understood the different types of learning algorithms, we will further learn about a few specific algorithms of each type.
+Now that we have understood the different machine learning algorithms, we will further learn about a few specific algorithms of each type.
 There are hundreds of machine learning algorithms, but you will find the below most useful and easy to understand.

 1. Naïve Bayes Classifier